cm68/micronix/README.md

 	recovered include files 1.61

 usersim:
-	Big news:  as of july 23 2018, micronix user mode simulator mostly works.
+	micronix user mode simulator mostly works, including upm, the cp/m emulator.  some of the system calls are still not real (mknod!?)

 	build it on any random unix box (centos is baseline), and run:  sim

-	date, ls. man, and so on work pretty well.

-	as of Aug 1, almost everything works.

 hitechc:
 	the hitech c compiler.  this is not capable of running yet, but if the cp/m libc gets removed via binary jiggery-pokery, and replaced with